 About that last one… when it’s your time to pay at the register, listen for this common question.
 They’re asking if they’re a gift for someone or if they’re for you.
 If they’re a gift, just say oui and they will most likely arrange them into a bouquet with some foliage, a paper wrap and ribbon so they look even more beautiful.

 Buying flowers in France by season

-Like produce, the selection of flowers in France depends on the season.
+Like produce, the selection of beautiful flowers in France depends on the season.
 There are exceptions of course, but most mainstream florists wouldn’t invest in loads of peonies in the winter, for example.
 You can find other beautiful blooms instead during the colder months.

-Flowers tend to be in season for about 3-4 months and before or after that, they’re either more rare, more expensive, or of lesser quality.
+Some of the most popular French flowers tend to be in season for about 3-4 months and before or after that, they’re either more rare, more expensive, or of lesser quality.
 Buying flowers in season means you might get more bang for your buck, as they will most likely last longer than an imported flower from a different climate.